 But I bet if the people being treated for any given condition had a say, they would want to have a better quality of life.
 They would want to feel more vital.

-Quality of life is exactly what it sounds like: having quality in your life regardless of your diseases or lack thereof.
+Quality of life is exactly what it sounds like.
+Having quality in your life is important regardless if you have a disease or lack thereof.
 It’s measurable and quantifiable.
 It determines how well your work performance goes as well.

 It isn’t just a feeling of well-being.
-Quality of life even predicts your chances of dying (1) (2).
+Quality of life even predicts your chances of dying.